spantaleev/matrix-docker-ansible-deploy/README.md

 - Starting with the basics.
 You can always add/remove or tweak services later on.
 - Following our guided installation, starting with the [Prerequisites](./docs/prerequisites.md) documentation page

+If you have never configured Matrix services, follow the [**quick start**](./docs/quick-start.md) guide to set up minimum core services on your server.

 ## ✔ Supported services

 Using this playbook, you can get the following list of services configured on your server.
 Basically, this playbook aims to get you up-and-running with all the necessities around Matrix, without you having to do anything else.